SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 - Publish applications

 > [!NOTE]
-> Users without “View applications” permission do not have access to the application framework.
-Even if they have been granted some of the other user permissions, they will not be able to perform any action whatsoever within the application framework.
+> Users without “View applications” permission do not have access to the Low-Code Apps.
+Even if they have been granted some of the other user permissions, they will not be able to perform any action whatsoever within the Low-Code Apps.

 Access to a specific application can be configured in the application itself.
 Per application, you can define a list of users with view and/or edit permission.
 By default, no restrictions will be applied, meaning that everyone will be allowed to view and edit the application.